-NASA’s Mars rover Perseverance poised for bull’s eye landing on Red Planet
+NASA rover Perseverance lands on Mars in mission to search for past life

 Typically, Mars landings are cause for great pomp and circumstance at the Jet Propulsion Laboratory.
 The Pasadena campus swarms with scientists, journalists and schoolchildren.
 Huge projectors show a live steam from mission control.
 A tradition dating to the 1960s demands that a jar of peanuts be on hand at the space flight operations facility — supposedly the snack brings good luck.

-Thursday’s events will be more subdued, with only a minimal crew of ground controllers on site in Pasadena for the landing.
+Thursday’s events were more subdued, with only a minimal crew of ground controllers on site for the landing.

-It’s yet another way the coronavirus pandemic has imposed constraints on an already complex project.
-Most of the engineers on the mission have been working from home since last spring.
-Now, they will switch to “Mars time” — organizing their lives according to the Red Planet’s 24-hour, 37-minute day.
-Though NASA veterans are used to their schedules slowly drifting out of sync with the rest of the world, they’ve never had to do it while working at their kitchen tables while their kids attend remote school.

-But they’re doing what it takes — and keeping up traditions.
-On Wednesday, Los Alamos National Laboratory scientist Roberta Beal — an engineer for one of Perseverance’s two cameras — tweeted a picture of a jar of Planters peanuts perched atop her laptop in her living room.

-And fans of the mission are finding new, socially distant ways to celebrate.
-In Switzerland, where Zurbuchen grew up and where the rover’s motors were produced, artist Gerry Hofstetter projected images of the rover, Mars and the NASA logo onto an Alpine mountaintop.
+But fans of the mission found socially distant ways to celebrate.
+In Switzerland, where NASA science chief Thomas Zurbuchen grew up and where the rover’s motors were produced, artist Gerry Hofstetter projected images of the rover, Mars and the NASA logo onto an Alpine mountaintop.

 Though led by NASA, the mission is an international endeavor.
-The Perseverance rover’s instruments are operated by scientists in three countries, and the Mars Sample Return program is a partnership with the European Space Agency.
+The rover’s instruments are operated by scientists in three countries, and the Mars Sample Return program is a partnership with the European Space Agency.

-“Everything looks great.
-The vehicle looks great, the trajectory looks great,” Steve Jurczyk, the acting NASA Administrator, said late Wednesday.
-“The team feels like they’ve done everything that they need to do to have a successful day.
-So I think people are generally confident.
-But again, there’s no guarantees.”

-The most desirable landing area, which Chen called “the landing strip,” is a narrow band of flat terrain that lies along the cliffs that delineate the elevated remnants of a river delta — all within Jezero Crater.
+Perseverance’s new home is a little more than a mile from the cliffs that delineate the elevated remnants of a river delta.
 The river delta is considered one of the best places on Mars to search for signs of ancient life.

 Today, the crater is a bleak expanse of rock canyons and windswept sand.
 With no magnetic field to protect it, the planet’s surface is bombarded by solar radiation.
 The air is thin and mostly carbon dioxide.
 Nighttime temperatures plunge to minus-100 degrees Fahrenheit.
 It is hardly a hospitable environment.